Using the Network Director Feature

 Step 2a: Configure Container (GUI Option)

 - Launch the Configure Container Instance Wizard.
 Navigate to the Platform release directory c:\<release directory>\bin and enter:

 - Define the Network Director container (ND1) and Default Admin User.

 - On the Instance Configuration Options screen, select the Standalone deployment option.

 - On the Default HTTP Listener screen, set the default HTTP Port and Host IP Address for this instance.
-The listener configuration will be used as the Administration Console address.
+The listener configuration will be used as the address for the Akana Administration Console.

 - Port - Represents the default HTTP Port.

 - Bind to all interfaces - The listener binds to the 0.0.0.0 address. "localhost" or any other valid IP for the machine can be used to connect to the client/browser.

 - Bind to a specific interface - The selected host name is used to connect to the client/browser.

 The Default HTTP Listener information is used to compose the URL for the Akana Administration Console as follows:Note: The trailing forward slash is required in the Akana Administration Console URL (admin/).